Photo module overview

 Note that cropping will cut off parts of your photo, depending on the shape of the original photo and the shape of the crop.

 - You can specify the alignment of the photo within the column: Left, Center, or Right.
 If you display a caption, both the photo and the caption will be aligned according to this selection.

-- You can display the caption of the image and specify where the caption appears in relation to the photo: inside the bottom of the photo on hover or below the photo.
+- You can display the caption of the image and specify how and where the caption appears in relation to the photo: on hover (appearing at the inside bottom of the photo) or below the photo.
 If you're getting the photo from an external URL, there's a field for you to enter a caption.

 Note: Longer captions are truncated at the end of the first line.
 See the Related Articles for how to display the full caption.

 - You can add a link to the photo, with several choices of where the link goes:

 - A URL, for example, to another web page.

 A popup where the photo appears in a dark background over the page.
 If you've set the Show caption field to On hover or Below photo, the caption will appear below the photo in the lightbox in both cases.